BioSchemas/map2model/README.md

 ## Updating GitHub Repositories (This section will be updated with a Python automation code)
 ***
-It is important to clarify that [Specifications repository](https://github.com/BioSchemas/Specifications) is a submodule of  [bioschemas.github.io repository](https://github.com/BioSchemas/bioschemas.github.io) and also of [map2model repository](https://github.com/BioSchemas/map2model).
+It is important to note that [Specifications repository](https://github.com/BioSchemas/Specifications) is a submodule of  [bioschemas.github.io repository](https://github.com/BioSchemas/bioschemas.github.io) and also of [map2model repository](https://github.com/BioSchemas/map2model).
-- For **map2model repository** the folder [docs/specifications_md_files](https://github.com/BioSchemas/Specifications/tree/09d2ec61a31bb6556d994efbc43db68a99ac9651) points to a copy of the Specifications repository.
+- For **map2model repository** the folder [docs > specifications_md_files](https://github.com/BioSchemas/Specifications/tree/09d2ec61a31bb6556d994efbc43db68a99ac9651) points to a copy of the Specifications repository.
 - For **bioschmas.github.io repository** the folder [_bsc_specs](https://github.com/BioSchemas/Specifications/tree/bf6bf7f991e552e2dee856b0a50248a3d3170093) points to a copy of the Specifications repository.
-- Both copies of Specifications repository (docs/specifications_md_files, _bsc_specs ) are independent and mus be commited separately.
+- Both copies of Specifications repository (*docs > specifications_md_files* and *_bsc_specs* ) are independent and must be commited separately.
-- The following steps guide throw handling this process, but a Python code will be added to the map2model module to  automate this functionality.
+- The following steps guide yout through this process, but Python code will be added to the map2model module to  automate this functionality.
-- If you are unfamiliar with git submodules you can read this documentation [git Tools - submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), [GitHub - Working with submodules](https://github.com/blog/2104-working-with-submodules)
+- If you are unfamiliar with git submodules you can read this documentation [git Tools - submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), and [GitHub - Working with submodules](https://github.com/blog/2104-working-with-submodules)
 ***

-1. Once the ```python3 run.py``` command finishes, open a terminal or command line in your machine and go to the folder where you stored the **map2model** copy.
+1. Once the  ```python3 run.py``` command finishes, open a terminal or command line in your machine and go to the folder where you cloned your local copy of **map2model**.
-1. Go to your local copy of ```docs/specifications_md_files``` e.g.: ```cd docs/specifications_md_files```
+1. Go to your local copy of ```docs/specifications_md_files```
-1. Checkout your update branch executing ```git checkout update```
+1. Checkout the **update** branch by executing ```git checkout update```
 1. Update the changes done by map2model module executing```git pull```
-1. Commit your updates with ```git commit -am "Your commit message."```
+1. Commit your changes with ```git commit -am "Your commit message."```
+      * Please replace *Your commit message* with something more appropriate, e.g., *updating event spec*.
 1. Push the changes of your update branch ```git push ```
-1. Go back to map2model root e.g. ```cd ../..```
+1. Go back to **map2model** top level directory.
 1. Change to update branch of map2model ```git checkout update```
 1. Update submodule reference  ```git submodule update --remote --merge ```
 1. Make a commit to the map2model ```git commit -a -m "Specifications submodule updated"```